English and Writing Minor Internship Coordinator

 The One You Get: Portrait of a Family Organism (winner of the Dzanc Nonfiction Prize)

-The Elusive Brain: Literary Experiments in The Age of Neuroscience (forthcoming, Yale UP)
+The Elusive Brain: Literary Experiments in The Age of Neuroscience (2018, Yale UP)

 Fields of Reading, Motives for Writing 9th edition, co-edited with Comley et al. (Bedford/St. Martin’s 2009).